Gruenberg-Kegel graphs: cut groups, rational groups and the Prime Graph Question: Applications: Frobenius, -Frobenius, supersolvable and metanilpotent groups

 \section{Applications: Frobenius, $2$-Frobenius, supersolvable and metanilpotent \cut groups}

 In this section we show how one can apply the previous results and techniques to obtain a complete description of the GK-graphs realized by interesting {sub}classes of solvable \cut groups.
 In particular, we demonstrate that the GK-graphs that can appear are the same for classes of groups that are notably different.
-Note that in general it is not clear that the determination of the GK-graphs realizable by a certain subclass is any easier than in a larger class: for example, it is rather easy to show that all possible graphs appear as the GK-graph of an arbitrary (not necessarily finite) group; however the determination of the GK-graphs of finite groups is a notoriously difficult topic.

 We begin with the following observation.

 \begin{proposition} The following are equivalent for a graph $\Gamma$. \begin{enumerate} \item $\Gamma=\GK(G)$ for some finite non-trivial cyclic \cut group $G$. \item $\Gamma=\GK(G)$ for some finite non-trivial abelian \cut group $G$. \item $\Gamma=\GK(G)$ for some finite non-trivial nilpotent \cut group $G$. \item $\Gamma$ is one of the graphs (a), (b) or (d) in \Cref{Less4}. \end{enumerate} Furthermore, $\Gamma$ is the {GK-}graph of a finite non-trivial nilpotent rational group if and only if $\Gamma$ is graph~$(a)$. \end{proposition}